 In-house recruiters, third-party recruiters, and human resource professionals, all perform recruitment analysis to various degrees.

 Recruitment Analytics is concerned with having a system to track, measure, collate and analyze employee and candidate so that well-informed and better hiring decisions are made.
 The analytics for recruitment help not just in the hiring process, but also in offering unique opportunities to the current talent pool to improve employee retention.

 Here are some reasons why recruiters and hiring experts must ditch the old school hiring techniques and move onto data-based recruiting.

 - Analytics offer objective visibility, the value and effectiveness of the recruitment activities.

-- With the help of analytics, recruiters can keep track of candidates with high-potential, enabling you to actively nurture the possible future hires.
+- With the help of analytics for recruitment, recruiters can keep track of candidates with high-potential, enabling you to actively nurture the possible future hires.